Bougakov/Micromake-D1-3D-printer/calibrating.md

 Value | What to do with it:
 --- | ---
 New endstop corrections |	Save `X:`, `Y:` and `Z:` to `Tower X endstop offset`, `Tower Y endstop offset` and `Tower Z endstop offset`, accordingly.
 If the calculator gives you values with decimal part, round it to nearest value (i.e. if you get `56.9`, round it to `57`) - the printer's firmware will not accept it otherwise.
+New diagonal rod length  |	Save to `Diagonal rod length`.
+It is OK if the calculator will suggest you some minor corrections to the initial value of `217`mm.
+If it is wildly off, consider the note about *Nuumber of factors to calibrate* above
-New diagonal rod length  |	Save to `Diagonal rod length` New delta radius | Save to `Horizontal rod radius at 0,0` New homed height | Save this value in `Z max length` New tower position angle corrections | This is the trickiest part.
+New delta radius | Save to `Horizontal rod radius at 0,0` New homed height | Save this value in `Z max length` New tower position angle corrections | This is the trickiest part.
 You need to either add or substract these values from values stored in `Alpha A(210)`, `Alpha B(330)` and `Alpha C(90)`.
 If, for example, the wizard gave you `Z: -0.5`, it means that you need to substract 0.5 degree form the angle of tower `Z (C)`, which, by default, is 90 degrees.